mattermost/docs/source/help/messaging/emoji-skin-tones.rst

 **Windows 10**

-1. Use the keyboard shortcut: Windows Key + . (period) to open the native emoji picker for Windows 10.
+1. Use the keyboard shortcut: Windows Key+. (period) to open the native emoji picker for Windows 10.
 2. Select an alternate skin tone and then select an emoji.

 .. image:: ../../images/windows10emojiskintones.png